-The top port is the port over which the K2 System Configuration application is communicating with the K2 Media Server.
-If correctly configured, it is already assigned the control network IP address, as displayed on this page.

-If the server has the role of FTP server, if the other port is not already configured correctly, select the other port and click Modify.
-A network configuration dialog box opens.
-Enter the FTP/Streaming IP address and the subnet mask and click Apply.
+- Verify that the top port is configured correctly.
+The top port is the port over which the K2Config application is communicating.
+If correctly configured, it is already assigned the control network IP address, as displayed on this page. - 2.
+Since the server has the role of FTP server, verify that the other port is configured correctly.
+If not configured correctly, do the following: - a) Select the other port and click Modify.A network configuration dialog box opens. - b) Enter the FTP/Streaming IP address and the subnet mask and click Apply. - 3.
+Click Next.